Rinnoco/FEDILA/README.md

 Additional Notes:
 -----------------

-- Detailed installation instructions and further documentation are available in the `docs` folder within the package.
+- Detailed installation instructions and further examples are available in the `examples` folder within the package.
 - Ensure that you follow all guidelines for replacing paths and usernames in `input.m` for proper functioning.

 ## Contributing